 Photo Travel Division – PTD

 A Photo Travel image expresses the characteristic features or culture of a land as they are found naturally.
-There are no geographic limitations.
-Images from events or activities arranged specifically for photography, or of subjects directed or hired for photography are not appropriate.
-Close up pictures of people or objects must include features that provide information about the environment.
-Techniques that add, relocate, replace or remove any element of the original image, except by cropping, are not permitted.
-The only allowable adjustments are removal of dust or digital noise, restoration of the appearance of the original scene, and complete conversion to greyscale monochrome.
-Other derivations, including infrared, are not permitted.
-All allowed adjustments must appear natural.
+There are no geographical limitations.
+Images from events or activities arranged specifically for photography, or of subjects directed or hired for photography are not permitted.
+Close up pictures of people or objects must include features that provide information about the location.

 By entering this exhibition, you are explicitly consenting to the personal details you have supplied, including email addresses, being held, processed and used by the exhibition organizers for purposes associated with this exhibition.
 You also explicitly consent to such information being sent to organizations that have accorded official recognition, patronage or accreditation to this exhibition.
 You acknowledge and accept that entering this exhibition means that the status and results of your entry may be made public.